sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 You can follow the progress of exportation in `Tasks` tab in the lower left of your screen.

-If you have selected GEE Asset as a destination, then you can also monitor tasks using the [GEE task manager](https://code.earthengine.google.com/tasks).
+If you have selected GEE Asset as a destination, then you can also monitor tasks using the <a href="https://code.earthengine.google.com/tasks" target="_blank" rel="noopener noreferrer">GEE task manager</a>.

 <img align="center" src="../images/sepal/sepal_rf/sepal_rf_30.png" vspace="10" width="500">